Self-Sovereign Identity and eIDAS 2.0: An Analysis of Control, Privacy, and Legal Implications: Assessing eIDAS 2.0 Against SSI Criteria

 \subsubsection{Challenges \& gaps}

-\begin{itemize} \item The legal requirement for unique government-issued PIDs restricts the adoption of alternative identifiers, representing a gap in supporting SSI functionality. \item The dependence on designated EUDIW instances and endpoints to obtain WUA status undermines the sovereignty of digital existence. \end{itemize}
+\begin{itemize} \item The legal requirement of exclusively unique government-issued PIDs creates a centricity that architecturally constrains the potential of attribute-based credentials. \item The dependence on designated EUDIW instances and endpoints to obtain WUA status partially undermines the sovereignty of digital existence. \end{itemize}